aprakasa/kotak/README.md

 kotak
 =====

-WordPress theme with a heavy emphasis on post formats and media
+Kotak is a personal WordPress theme with a heavy emphasis on post formats and media.
+(WIP)